anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 4. An optional authority section (as array), and
 5. An optional additional section (as array)

-If the first element of the query is an array, it is the question section, if it is an unsigned integer, it is the transaction ID.
+If the first item of the query is an array, it is the question section, if it is an unsigned integer, it is the transaction ID.
-If the transaction ID is present and followed by another unsigned integer, that element is a flag field and maps to the header flags in {{-dns}} and the "DNS Header Flags" IANA registry including the QR flag and the Opcode.
+If the transaction ID is present and followed by another unsigned integer, that item is a flag field and maps to the header flags in {{-dns}} and the "DNS Header Flags" IANA registry including the QR flag and the Opcode.
 It MUST be lesser than 2^16.